Coronavirus disease (COVID-19) information for pharmacists

 Visits should be conducted in a resident’s room, outdoors or in a specific area designated by the facility, rather than communal areas where the risk of transmission to other residents is greater.

-PSA is aware of member concerns regarding patient signatures on PBS prescriptions and the associated risk of virus transmission to patients and/or staff.
+PSA is aware of member concerns regarding the need to obtain patient signatures on PBS prescriptions and the associated risk of virus transmission to patients and/or pharmacy staff.

 The Commonwealth Department of Health advises the following for pharmaceutical benefits.
 Pharmacists should: